Hospital Readmissions Reduction Program: Keys to Success

 - Post-discharge appointments.
 Before being discharged, nurses schedule patients for follow-up care.
 When possible, patients at high risk for readmission are scheduled to be seen within seven days of discharge.

 - Post-discharge phone calls.
-Within a specified time frame following discharge, a member from the care team calls patients to assess their condition and answer any questions.
+Within a specified timeframe following discharge, a member from the care team calls patients to assess their condition and answer any questions.

 An integrated dashboard was created in the healthcare EDW platform for each of the three interventions.
-This enabled clinicians and administrators to track where the interventions were and were not being applied.
+This enabled clinicians and administrators to track where the interventions were being applied.
 They could also track the impact the changes were having on readmissions.
 Even more, the EDW and analytics applications allowed the team to assess the impact of the interventions on costs and patient satisfaction.